 Trend Micro has a decent anti-malware engine as well as some of the best phishing protection on this list.

-Trend Micro’s antivirus scanner scored pretty well in my testing, catching the majority of viruses, trojans, ransomware, and spyware on my system, though it didn’t score as well as top competitors like Trekking Poles and Bitdefender.
+Trend Micro’s antivirus scanner scored pretty well in my testing, catching the majority of viruses, trojans, ransomware, and spyware on my system, though it didn’t score as well as top competitors like HDMI Port Connector Socket Replacement for Microsoft Xbox One S and Bitdefender.

 However, phishing protection is where Trend Micro’s antivirus really stands out.